open5e/open5e/source/classes/wizard.rst

 The most common arcane traditions in the multiverse revolve around the schools of magic.
 Wizards through the ages have cataloged thousands of spells, grouping them into eight categories called schools.
-In some places, these traditions are literally schools; a wizard might study at the School of Illusion while another studies across town at the School of Enchantment.
+In some places, these traditions are literally schools.
 In other institutions, the schools are more like academic departments, with rival faculties competing for students and funding.
 Even wizards who train apprentices in the solitude of their own towers use the division of magic into schools as a learning device,